Submitty/Submitty/Docs/student_auto_feed/readme.txt

 submitty_student_auto_feed.php
-A command line executabke script that is a code class to read a student enrollment data form in CSV format and "upsert" (update/insert) student enrollment for all registered courses in Submitty.
+A command line executable script that is a code class to read a student enrollment data form in CSV format and "upsert" (update/insert) student enrollment for all registered courses in Submitty.